From Fluff to Feathers – 6 Week Old Chicks

 A fluffy yellow Silkie chicken standing on grass next to a black Silkie.

-A charming yellow Silkie chicken exploring the grassy outdoors with a black Silkie companion.
+A charming young Silkie chicken exploring the grassy outdoors with a black Silkie companion.

 Health and Hygiene